top of page

 Clarity for Consumers

 Banning the word “compostable” for dog waste bags is ultimately about setting the record straight.
-Without clear guidelines, many pet owners assume they’re making an eco-positive choice just by buying the bag—regardless of how or where it’s disposed of.
+Without clear guidelines, many pet owners assume they’re making an eco-positive choice just by purchasing the bag—regardless of how or where it’s disposed of.

 What This Means for Manufacturers